Skip to main content

 For patients who are immunocompromised and who were on chronic corticosteroids prior to hospitalization, the optimal dose of dexamethasone for the treatment of COVID-19 is unknown.
 The recommended dose of dexamethasone is 6 mg, which is equivalent to 40 mg of prednisone.
 This is the minimum dose of a steroid that should be used.
 Maintenance doses of corticosteroids should be discontinued while a patient is receiving dexamethasone, and the doses should be resumed as soon as possible after the patient recovers from COVID-19 or completes the course of dexamethasone.

-For most patients who are immunocompromised, adding IL-6 or JAK inhibitors to dexamethasone is reasonable for those who are hypoxemic and experiencing clinical progression.
-This follows the Panel’s treatment recommendations for the general population (see Therapeutic Management of Hospitalized Adults With COVID-19).
+The Panel currently recommends adding another immunomodulator to dexamethasone in hospitalized patients with COVID-19 who are hypoxemic and experiencing clinical progression (see Therapeutic Management of Hospitalized Adults With COVID-19).
+This approach can also be used for most patients with COVID-19 who are immunocompromised.
 However, clinicians should consult with specialists to ensure that the risks of using additional immunosuppressive medications, including the risks of serious infections, do not outweigh the benefits.
-The patient should be closely monitored for infections.
+The patient should be closely monitored for secondary infections.

 COVID-19 Convalescent Plasma

-There is insufficient evidence for the Panel to recommend either for or against the use of high-titer CCP for the treatment of COVID-19 in hospitalized patients who are immunocompromised.
 Three key randomized trials that evaluated the use of CCP for the treatment of COVID-19—RECOVERY, CONCOR-1, and REMAP-CAP—reported no evidence of a benefit of CCP in hospitalized patients with COVID-19.
-However, most of the patients enrolled in these trials were not immunocompromised.60-62 Some of the subgroup analyses generated from clinical trials that enrolled patients who were immunocompromised suggested a potential benefit of CCP in this population,62-64 but subgroup analyses need to be interpreted with caution (see Table 4c).
-Other clinical data from case series, retrospective case-control studies, and meta-analyses have been cited as support for the potential benefit of CCP in patients who are immunocompromised.65-73 However, the patient populations differed across studies, and the studies had design limitations, making the findings difficult to interpret.
+However, most of the patients enrolled in these trials were not immunocompromised.76-78 Some of the subgroup analyses generated from clinical trials that enrolled patients who were immunocompromised suggested a potential benefit of CCP in this population,78-80 but subgroup analyses need to be interpreted with caution (see Table 4c).
+Other clinical data from case series, retrospective case-control studies, and meta-analyses have been cited as support for the potential benefit of CCP in patients who are immunocompromised.81-89 However, the patient populations differed across studies, and the studies had design limitations, making the findings difficult to interpret.

 Therapeutic Management of Patients Who Are Hospitalized for Reasons Other Than COVID-19